mmallicoat/subreddit-graphs/docs/Notes.rst

 * In graph visualizer, add a function so that the subcriber number can be used to change the size of the node

+d3
+--

+``d3.json()`` makes an HTTP request to the local directory (?) to get the data files.
+When serving the visualization HTML file using the Python ``SimpleHTTPServer``, I can see the HTTP request and the JSON file is correctly loaded.
+I should be able to simply put the data on the web server with the HTML page with the visualization and have it displayed correctly.
+(The d3 Javascript code is also queried by an HTTP request.)

 Scrapy
 ------